brimdata/zed/pkg/zng/docs/spec.md

 9:no, there isn't.
 4:3
 ```
 where type code 4 represents an integer.
-This encoding represents the string of
+This encoding represents the sequence of
 values:
 ```
 "hello, world"